Eschatologue/CM_wiki/docs/class/warlock/hexblade.md

 **Improved Critical**{.inl} The number you need to roll a Critical Hit while attacking the a cursed target is reduced by 1.

-**Maim**{ .inl} Once per turn, when you hit the cursed target with an attack, you can deal additional damage equal to half of your Warlock level (rounded down).
+**Maim**{ .inl} When you hit the cursed target with an attack, your Charisma modifier is added twice to the damage roll instead of once.

 **Reaper**{.inl} If the cursed target dies, you regain **:trt-hp: Hit Points** equal to your Warlock level.